 I think the reason for this is twofold,

-representative voice pre interview and this document will determine largely
+interview and this document will largely determine your fate.

-you, such as Layout, Colour, Headings, Tone, Career History, Achievements,
+Layout, Colour, Headings, Tone, Career History, Achievements, Social

 Does your CV impress or depress a reader?